How to Make A Water Bath for Cheesecake

 This post may contain affiliate links.
 Read our disclosure policy.

-Cheesecake baked in a water bath is about 100 times better than cheesecake baked without a water bath.
+As you’ll see in my side-by-side comparisons below, cheesecake baked in a water bath is SO much smoother and creamier than cheesecake baked without a water bath.

 Tips for Cheesecake Water Baths

-Why is it so important to bake cheesecake in a water bath?
+Why is it Important to Bake Cheesecake in a Water Bath?

 The number one key to perfectly smooth, luscious, and creamy cheesecake that bakes evenly and without cracks?
 Low and gentle heat!

-A water bath is the best way to ensure that kind of baking environment.
-Even when you set your oven to 325° to bake a cheesecake, the temperature inside the water bath generally won’t exceed 200°F.
+A water bath is the best way to ensure this baking environment.
+Even when you set your oven to 325°F to bake a cheesecake, the temperature inside the water bath generally won’t exceed 200°F.

 This low and gentle heat evens out the baking so that the outside of the cheesecake doesn’t become tough, rubbery, burnt, or curdled before the inside can finish baking.

 A water bath is truly the best way to bake a flawless cheesecake.
-Just take a look below at what a difference a water bath makes.
+Just take a look at the side-by-side comparison pictures below!

-Any full-size cheesecake recipe.
-Especially classic cheesecake, or any recipe when you really don’t want cracks.
+You can use a water bath for any full-size cheesecake recipe.
+Especially Classic Cheesecake, or any recipe where you really don’t want cracks.

 If the recipe doesn’t call for a water bath, you don’t need to use one.